State Investigates Political Contributions of S.P. Firm's Employees

 Hobbs Upchurch has won more than $570 million in grants from state and federal sources, such as the U.S. Department of Agriculture, the North Carolina Rural Center and the state Clean Water Management Trust Fund, according to a story on the website of Raleigh television station WRAL.

-Basnight told the station that he has no reason to questions donations from Hobbs Upchurch employees but said he would forfeit any funds determined by the state board to be improper.
+Basnight told the station that he has no reason to question donations from Hobbs Upchurch employees but said he would forfeit any funds determined by the state board to be improper.

 Contact Florence Gilkeson by e-mail at email@example.com.